parasharabh/ngx-http-client-service/projects/ngx-http-client-service/README.md

 export class AppModule { }
 ```

-Then, import and inject it into a service constructor.
+Then, import and inject it into a service constructor where you will be writing your api calls.

 ```typescript
 import { Injectable } from '@angular/core';